When does the enrolment period take place?

 I'm in COCA.
 Why can't I enrol in CISC courses during restricted enrolment?

 SOLUS can't tell when someone intends to take a COCA degree, since COCA students are officially in Arts degrees instead of Computing degrees, so can't qualify for enrollment in CISC courses during the period when enrollment is restricted to Computing students.
-Contact the Undergraduate Assistant if you are in this position.
+Contact the Academic Advising Team if you are in this position.